 Finally, you’ll build credit faster if you also have your own credit card account that you use responsibly.
 You can get a starter credit card once you turn 18 years old, as long as you have enough money to pay the bills.

 If you have bad credit and are worried you won’t get approved, try applying for a secured credit card.
 Secured cards require security deposits, but they have the highest approval odds of all credit cards and accept people with bad credit.

 Legally, there is no minimum age for an authorized user on a credit card.
 That’s because authorized users aren’t entering into any kind of contract or borrowing money in their own name.
 But some credit card companies have their own requirements.
-Barclaycard authorized users must be at least 16 years old, for example, while U.S. Bank requires you to be 15 or older.
-American Express and Discover also use 13 years old as the minimum age for authorized users on the credit cards they issue.
+Barclaycard along with American Express authorized users must be at least 13 years old, for example, while Discover requires authorized users to be at least 15 years old.
+The minimum age requirement for authorized users 16 years old for PNC Bank, while Wells Fargo and Synchrony requires authorized users to be at least 18 years old.
 None of the other 15 largest credit companies have minimums, though.
 You could make a newborn an authorized user on your account if you want to. … read full answer

 No matter how old the authorized user is, adding one is an important decision.
 On the one hand, it’s a great way for a young person to build credit before they’re old enough to qualify for their own account.
 But on the other hand, the primary accountholder has to be comfortable assuming responsibility for any charges the authorized user makes.

 Here’s the minimum age for an authorized user on a credit card:

 If you’re worried about an authorized user being irresponsible with your account, several banks allow you to manage your user’s access to credit.
 For instance, you may be able to set individual spending limits or get alerts when the user makes new purchases.
 Sometimes, you can even make it so that all purchases must be approved by you before they go through.
 That way, you can give someone young experience with credit while still laying down restrictions.